-Laboratory Medicine (Pathology) Hospital in Mumbai
+Laboratory Medicine (Pathology) Hospital in Mumbai, India

 We at Nanavati Max Super Speciality Hospital offer the most effective Infection control practices that are crucial for maintaining a safe environment for our patients, healthcare providers, staff, and visitors.
-We aim at offering internationally recognised robust quality infection control programs and practices for reducing the risk associated with the spread of infections.
+We aim at offering internationally recognized robust quality infection control programs and practices for reducing the risk associated with the spread of infections.

 Our team of highly qualified, motivated, and dedicated Hospital infection control officer & Infection control nurses offers safe practices for infection prevention and strive for continuous improvement.
 We also have a dedicated Hospital Infection Control Committee (HICC) that offers regular training on infection prevention and control to doctors, and other support staff, with a commitment to protect everyone visiting or admitted to the hospital.

 - Hand Hygiene: Under our hand hygiene policies we promote the preferential use of alcohol-based hand rub (ABHR) in most clinical situations (as per WHO).
-The training, compliance audit with innovative ways to improve the same is monitored every month for its effectiveness.
+The training, and compliance audit with innovative ways to improve the same is monitored every month for its effectiveness.
 As a part of education and awareness, training is imparted to all health caregivers regarding the importance and procedure.